LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 If you can connect your CGM directly to *Loop* that is preferred.
 You can customize the *Loop* app to interface with the *xDrip4iOS* DIY CGM app if you prefer.
 You can use *xDrip4iOS* as a follower instead of a client to get some features from *xDrip4iOS* without any need to customize the *Loop* app.

-If possible, it is recommended that *Libre* users take advantage of [LibreTransmitter](https://github.com/LoopKit/LibreTransmitter/blob/main/readme.md){: target="_blank" } which is incorporated into the *Loop* app for version 3.4 and later.
+If possible, it is recommended that *Libre* users take advantage of [LibreTransmitter](https://github.com/LoopKit/LibreTransmitter/blob/main/readme.md) which is incorporated into the *Loop* app for version 3.4 and later.
 However, some *Libre* sensors have encryption that limits ability to get data through open-source code and instead requires using the *LibreLinkUp* server.

-You can add *xDrip4iOS* as a CGM option to the *Loop* app by applying a [code customization](https://www.loopandlearn.org/custom-code){: target="_blank" }.
+You can add *xDrip4iOS* as a CGM option to the *Loop* app by applying a [code customization](https://www.loopandlearn.org/custom-code).
 This uses the shared AppGroup feature to transfer data from the CGM app to Loop.
 This is not the preferred approach if you have another choice.
 For *Libre* users with a sensor that is not handled by LibreTransmitter, this is your only option for closed-loop.

 * xDrip4iOS can sense when the *Libre* are providing updates over Bluetooth but cannot interpret the readings because of the encryption for some sensor models
 * xDrip4iOS waits a few seconds after the new reading and then queries *LibreLinkUp* using your login credentials
 * Be aware this makes your ability for closed-loop dependent on having internet access

-Please read the docs for [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/){: target="_blank" }.
+Please read the docs for [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/).
 You must build these apps yourself so they have the same developer ID as your *Loop* app; you cannot use the TestFlight pre-built versions.
 And you must configure the app as explained in those docs.